btf-org/flank/README.md

 iflank add myscript.py
 ```

+#### 3. Finish configuration

-#### 3. Follow the link outputted by the previous command
+Follow the link outputted by `iflank add` (it'll be something like http://localhost:8083/myscript.py).

-It'll be something like http://localhost:8083/myscript.py.
-From here, you'll finish configuring and then be able to do things.
+#### 4. Run it!

+Once you've run a script through Flank, check out some of the possible next steps below.

 ---